contentful/slash-developers/docs/tutorials/general/delivery-api-lambda-and-api-gateway.md

 3. Expose that Lambda function to your client-side apps with API Gateway.
 4. Layer any functionality you want on our API.

 One can easily imagine going a bit further than this example and create an API gateway that renders full HTML pages using predefined templates.
-By combining this with [CloudFront integration][cloudfront] you can have an extremely scalable page-delivery mechanism without administering a single server.
+By combining this with CloudFront integration you can have an extremely scalable page-delivery mechanism without administering a single server.
 One could even combine data from multiple sources, [the only limit is yourself](http://zombo.com).

 <!-- much links -->
 [Lambda]: https://aws.amazon.com/lambda/